-You may also be hearing different terminology floating around like mobile friendly, mobile first, responsive design, adaptive design, separate mobile website (or m dot site) and mobile apps.
-Here’s a quick explanation of each type of mobile site experience.
+Generally, the meaning of mobile friendly is that your website performs well on a mobile device like a phone or tablet.
+However, you may also hear different terminology floating around like mobile friendly, mobile first, responsive design, adaptive design, separate mobile website (or m dot site) and mobile apps.
+Here’s a quick definition of each type of mobile site experience.